-How volunteer searchers found the body of missing hiker Rachel Lakoduk in the North Cascades almost two years after she disappeared
+How the body of a hiker who disappeared two years ago was found in the North Cascades

 The first missing person Carr searched for was Patti Krieger in 2010 after the 65-year-old woman disappeared on Sauk Mountain, also in the North Cascades, just miles from Carr’s home.
 Carr knew of Krieger, she was the cashier at his grocery store.

-He searched with the blessings of her son, despite the county sheriff’s office asking him not to.
+He searched with the blessing of her son, despite the county sheriff’s office asking him not to.
 At the request of Krieger’s son, he stayed on the mountain for a month and half.
 He lowered himself into an abandoned mine shaft and tromped through thick underbrush.

 Eventually, Krieger’s son asked him to stop.
 Now, the son believes his mom was killed by her boyfriend, a man currently in prison on other charges.
 There were a few other searches after that, Carr said, but things didn’t really heat up until Samantha Sayers vanished on Vesper Peak in 2018.